sarthak-kumar-shailendra/blog/README.md

 `$ npm run build`

+(This is run automatically by a GitHub Action whenever new commits are pushed to the main branch)

 **⚠️ Warning:** Site-wide assets from webthings.io (css, js, images and fonts) are duplicated in the `root/` directory in this repo for the purposes of viewing the blog standalone during development, but the real root assets are used in production.
 Any updates to the site-wide assets need to be synchronised between this repo and the [main site repo](https://github.com/WebThingsIO/webthingsio.github.io/).